-There are also small passages—called foramina—in the vertebrae, through which the spinal nerve roots travel.
+There are also small passages in the vertebrae, also known as foramina, through which the spinal nerve roots travel.
 Sometimes, material such as scar tissue or bone spurs can cause a foramen to constrict around the nerve root as it passes through one of the vertebrae.
-The resulting compression elicits similar symptoms to those of a herniated disc.